vektor8891/finance-R/README.md

 1. adds manual adjustments to the transactions
 1. calculates the total USD and HUF value of the initial balance and the notes & coins
-1. adds extra rows for categories that are treated as a separate account.

 ## Step 3) Check